SIU-CS/Flochart-Creator-production/README.md

 #CS 435 Term Project: Flowchart Creator

+## Description
 An application that will allow users to easily create flowcharts.
+They will be able to create conditionals, loops, and various basic constructs.

+## Team Members
+### Front-End
-Sam Messina
+Sam Messina : samuel.messina@siu.edu

-samuel.messina@siu.edu

-Taylor Flatt
+Reid Tevonian: rtevonian@siu.edu

+### Back-end
-taylorjflatt@gmail.com
+Taylor Flatt: taylorjflatt@gmail.com

-Michael Easton

-michael.easton@siu.edu
+Michael Easton: michael.easton@siu.edu

-Reid Tevonian

-rtevonian@siu.edu
+## Usage
+In future iterations, there will be a website setup to host the project.
+In the meantime, simply download and import the project into Visual Studio 2017 RC2.
+Then run it.